-As part of this whole of government approach, this FOA seeks to encourage the participation of underserved communities8 and underrepresented groups.
-Applicants are highly encouraged to include individuals from groups historically underrepresented^{9,10} in STEM on their project teams.
+underrepresented 43,44 in STEM on their project teams.
 As part of the application, applicants are required to describe how diversity, equity, and inclusion objectives will be incorporated in the project.
 Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from underrepresented groups in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit underserved communities.
-[See Section.
-IV.E.vii].
-The plan should include SMART (Specific, Measurable, Assignable, Realistic and Time-Related) milestones supported by metrics to measure the success of the proposed actions.
-This plan will be evaluated as part of the technical review process.
+See Section IV.D.xvi. for additional information on the expected content of the Diversity, Equity, and Inclusion Plan.
+The plan should include at least one SMART (Specific, Measurable, Assignable, Realistic and Time-Related) milestone per budget period supported by metrics to measure the success of the proposed actions.
+This plan will be evaluated as part of the technical review process, and incorporated into the award if selected.